 The first step for any person starting a tour operator business is to sit down and write a business plan.

-A business plan shouldn’t just be written to give to banks, consultants, or compliance solutions such as Protected Trust Services.
+A business plan for a tour operator shouldn’t just be written to give to banks, consultants, or compliance solutions such as Protected Trust Services.
 The most important reason to write a business plan is for you.
 A great business plan will allow you to place your ideas on paper and allow you to reflect and develop different ideas and strategies for your tour operator business to be a great success.

 Don’t be intimidated by a business plan for your tour operator business.